aubrymcc21/WikiBot/README.md

 Date: November 22, 2022

 This is a program testing the Wikipedia API.
 The user inputs a topic, searches for the Wikipedia link using the API, and returns a summary paragraph of the topic.
+This was a fun project to see how the Wikipedia API works, as well as a nice introduction to data scraping!

 Upon running the program, the user will be asked to enter a Wikipedia topic.
 Input whatever topic you are interested in, and the program will output a summary paragraph of the topic.
 Simply type 'quit' to end the program.